simpulton/angular2-patterns-in-angular1/06_dependency_injection_in_es6.md

 }());
 ```

-For some people this is a "well... duh!" point to make but for a lot of JavaScript developers, assembling code around classes is a totally new experience.
+For some people this is a "well... duh!" point to make but for a lot of JavaScript developers, assembling code around classes is an entirely new experience.